-- (1) If a bomb threat is received notify the Headteacher, or in their absence, the most senior member of staff available. - (2) Contact the police for advice as to whether the school should be evacuated this decision is ultimately the responsibility the school. - (3) The signal for evacuation of the building, should this be necessary, will be BT. - (4) The normal evacuation procedure should be followed.
+(1) If a bomb threat is received notify the Headteacher, or in their absence, the Deputy Headteacher.

+(2) Contact the police for advice as to whether the school should be evacuated - this decision is ultimately the responsibility the school.

+(3) The signal for evacuation of the building, should this be necessary, will be BT.

+(4) The normal evacuation procedure should be followed.
 The Evacuation point in the case of a Bomb Threat will be the Community Centre.